x25/ngx_pngquant/README.md

 ## Status

-This module is experimental and it's compatible with following nginx
+This module is experimental and it's compatible with following web servers:
-releases:

-- 1.6.x (tested with 1.6.2).
+- nginx 1.6.x (tested with 1.6.2).
-- 1.7.x (tested with 1.7.9).
+- nginx 1.7.x (tested with 1.7.9).

+- openresty 1.7.x (tested with 1.7.7.1).
+- tengine 2.1.x (tested with 2.1.0).